kerberos-io/agent/README.md

     cd machinery
     go run main.go run mycameraname 8080

 This will launch the Kerberos Agent and run a webserver on port `8080`.
 You can change the port by your own preference.

 ## Building for Production

 Running Kerberos Open Source in production only require a single binary to run.
 Nevertheless, we have two parts, the `machinery` and the `web`, we merge them during build time.
 So this is what happens.

 ### Web

 To build the Kerberos Open Source web app, you simply have to run the `build` command of `yarn`.
 This will create a `build` directory inside the `web` directory, which contains a minified version of the React application.
 Other than that, we [also move](https://github.com/kerberos-io/opensource/blob/master/web/package.json#L16) this `build` directory to the `machinery` directory.

     cd web
     yarn build

- ---
 ### Machinery

 Building the `machinery` is also super easy 🚀, by using `go build` you can create a single binary which ships it all; thank you Golang.
 After building you will endup with a binary called `main`, this is what contains everything you need to run Kerberos Open Source.

 Remember the build step of the `web` part, during build time we move the build directory to the `machinery` directory.
 Inside the `machinery` web server [we reference the](https://github.com/kerberos-io/opensource/blob/master/machinery/src/routers/http/Server.go#L44) `build` directory.
 This makes it possible to just a have single web server that runs it all.

     cd machinery
     go build

 ## Building for Docker

 Inside the root of this `opensource` repository, you will find a `Dockerfile`.
 This file contains the instructions for building and shipping **Kerberos Open Source**.
 Important to note is that start from a prebuild base image, `kerberos/debian-opencv-ffmpeg:1.0.0`.
 This base image contains already a couple of tools, such as Golang, FFmpeg and OpenCV.
 We do this for faster compilation times.

 By running the `docker build` command, you will create the Kerberos Open Source Docker image.
 After building you can simply run the image as a Docker container.

     docker build -t kerberos/opensource .
     docker run -p 8080:8080 --name mycamera -d kerberos/opensource

 ## FAQ

 #### 1. Why a mono repo?

 We have noticed in the past (v1 and v2) splitting the repositories (machinery and web), created a lot of confusion within our community.
 People didn't understand the different versions and so on.
 This caused a lack of collaboration, and made it impossible for some people to collaborate and contribute.

 Having a mono repo, which is well organised, simplifies the entry point for new people who would like to use, understand and/or contribute to Kerberos Open Source.

 #### 2. Why a change in technologies?

- In previous version (v1 and v2) we used technologies like C++, PHP and BackboneJS.
+In previous versions (v1 and v2) we used technologies like C++, PHP and BackboneJS.
 7 years ago this was still acceptable, however time has changed and new technologies such as React and Golang became very popular.

 Due to previous reason we have decided to rebuild the Kerberos Open Source technology from scratch, taking into account all the feedback we acquired over the years.
 Having these technologies available, we will enable more people to contribute and use our technology.

 #### 3. What is the difference with Kerberos Enterprise?